Parkline

 Related documents

-The August 25, 2025, Planning Commission staff report is now available below.
+The September 30, 2025, City Council staff report is now available below.

 The City prepared supplemental memos to the fiscal impact analysis (FIA) and housing needs assessment (HNA) to document the impact of the reduction in non-residential square footage from approximately 1.38 million square feet to a maximum of 1 million square feet.
 The proposed reduced maximum square footage would be inclusive of approximately 287,000 square feet within the three existing buildings to remain and approximately 40,000 square feet of commercial/retail uses.
 The supplemental memos were prepared to inform decision makers and the community on the changes in the fiscal impacts and housing needs that could result from the reduction in non-residential square footage.